Leicester City, the champions of England. Even now, it just sounds so absurd.

-Here's a look at that Leicester City side which shook the very foundations of the modern game and became just the sixth team to ever win the biggest prize in domestic football, the Premier League.
+Yet somehow, the 'Tinkerman' turned his squad of cast-offs, former non-league players and unknown stars from small teams in France into Premier League champions.
+Here's a look at that Leicester City side which shook the very foundations of the modern game and became just the sixth team to ever win the biggest prize in domestic football.

 GK.
 Kasper Schmeichel

 Brendan Rodgers is privileged to lead Leicester City out to the FA Cup final against Chelsea on Saturday

 We look at what Boubakary Soumare could bring to Leicester City next season.

 Leicester City showed signs of strengthened mentality in 2-1 Premier League win over Man Utd which strengthened their Champions League chances.

 Player ratings as Leicester City secured a 2-1 win over Man Utd thanks to Luke Thomas & Caglar Soyuncu goals.